Back to Privacy Guides

 V2Ray obfuscation (VMESS/TCP)

-Start the network traffic capture with Wireshark before enabling the VPN, then use the following filter: ip.addr == SERVER_IP and tcp.port == SERVER_PORT, replace SERVER_IP and SERVER_PORT by your VPN server connection information.
+Start the network traffic capture with Wireshark before enabling the VPN, then use the following filter: ip.addr == SERVER_IP and tcp.port == SERVER_PORT and http, replace SERVER_IP and SERVER_PORT by your VPN server connection information.

 Now, right-click on a result line, choose FollowTCP Stream, this will open a popup window showing the content of all the packets of this TCP session.
 As this is a plain text HTTP connection, you should see readable text at the top of the data.
-It should look roughly like the below example (exact format will depend on the obfuscation implementation):
+It should look roughly like the example below (exact format will depend on the obfuscation implementation):

 GET / HTTP/1.1